Looking for fun things to do in Seattle?

 Some of these are seasonal activities, most of them are kid-friendly, and many are free!
 If you’ve done more than half of the things on this list, you can say you’re a seasoned Seattleite.
 If you’ve done all 50, congrats: you’ve won the key to the city.

-Here are the 50 most essential things to do in Seattle:
+Here are over 50 of the most essential things to do in Seattle:

 1. See the cherry blossoms at the University of Washington

 Every spring, cherry blossoms start to bloom all around Seattle from the end of March to mid-April.
 One of the most stunning displays is located in the Quad at the University of Washington.
 It’s a sight that is not to be missed.

 2. Go to a Candlelight Concert